 So who are the players?
 This article examines these eight NGFW vendors: Barracuda Networks Inc., Check Point Software Technologies Ltd., Cisco, Fortinet Inc., Forcepoint, Juniper Networks, Palo Alto Networks Inc., and SonicWall.

 Questions to consider when looking for the best NGFW vendor product include: What is the company's product line?
 Are its next-generation firewalls for cloud service providers, large enterprises, or SMBs?
 What NGFW features come with the base product?
 What features need an extra license?
 How is the firewall sold and priced?
 What differentiates one product from another?

 As one might anticipate, there are many similarities between NGFWs.
 However, the differences are worth mentioning and comparing.
-So while individual write-ups on each of the vendors are forthcoming, here we delve into the similarities and (more importantly) the differences between these nine vendors' NGFW products.

 Who is the NGFW for?